No guide can prepare you fully for Marrakech.

 When | 9am-7pm (6pm winter)

 Price | 20dh

 Whilst we spent many hours in Marrackech side-stepping puddles and dodging thunder storms (one of the risks of a winter visit), it did mean that we made a point to visit the Maison de la Photographie.
 And, oh my goodness, we're so glad we did!

 Housed within this small building is the sort of street photography and portraiture that take our breath away, including some beautiful shots from over 150 years ago.

-If you have even a passing interest in art or photography, or want a snapshot into Morocco's traditions and people, this is somewhere you absolutely can't miss - we spent hours here (not simply to avoid the rain).
+If you have even a passing interest in art or photography, or want a snapshot into Morocco's traditions and people, this is somewhere you absolutely can't miss (it may even turn out to be one of your favourite things to do in Marrakech).
+We spent hours here - and not simply to avoid the rain.
 Just don't forget to make some time to enjoy a mint tea in the rooftop cafe, a spot with arguably one of the best views in town!